-The FolderId parameter contains the FID of the folder to be opened.
+The FolderId parameter contains the folder ID (FID) of the folder to be opened.
+The FID structure is defined in [MS-OXCDATA] section 2.2.1.1.

 2.2.1.1.4 OpenModeFlags

 The OpenModeFlags parameter contains a bitmask of flags that indicate the open folder mode.